qeesung/gitaly/doc/object_quarantine.md

 the time.

-To work around this, the GitLab `pre-receive` hook [converts the relative paths from Git into relative paths](https://gitlab.com/gitlab-org/gitaly/-/blob/969bac80e2f246867c1a976864bd1f5b34ee43dd/ruby/gitlab-shell/lib/object_dirs_helper.rb#L16), relative to the repository directory.
+To work around this, the GitLab `pre-receive` hook [converts the absolute paths from Git into relative paths](https://gitlab.com/gitlab-org/gitaly/-/blob/969bac80e2f246867c1a976864bd1f5b34ee43dd/ruby/gitlab-shell/lib/object_dirs_helper.rb#L16), relative to the repository directory.
 These relative paths then get passed around inside GitLab.
 At the time Gitaly recreates the object